Visit us on Facebook

 WWC students have the opportunity to spend a semester or year at Payap University in Chiang Mai, Thailand.
 This study abroad option allows students to enroll in Payap's Thai and Southeast Asian Studies program.
 The program requires all students to study Thai language and culture, and also offers on a rotating basis various courses (taught in English) in the fine arts, sociology/anthropology, history and religion.
 Visit Payap University's Thai and Southeast Asian Studies website for more information.
 Applicants must have a 3.0 GPA.

-A limited numbers of qualified WWC stuents have the option of remaining enrolled in the College while participating in one of six approved CIEE (Council on International Educational Exchange) semester abroad programs.
-Participants may study Spanish and liberal arts in Argentina, Arabic and culture in Jordan, arts and sciences in Botswana, sustainability and the environment, or service learning in South Africa or the Dominican Republic.
+A limited numbers of qualified WWC stuents have the option of remaining enrolled in the College while participating in a WWC approved CIEE (Council on International Educational Exchange) semester abroad program.
+For example, participants may study Spanish and liberal arts in Argentina, Arabic and culture in Jordan, arts and sciences in Botswana, sustainability and the environment, or service learning in South Africa or the Dominican Republic.
 CIEE combines academics with opportunities for cultural engagement such as excursions, homestays and volunteer opportunities.
 These CIEE semester programs are suitable for students in many different majors.
 Visit CIEE's website for more information on these approved programs.